 I hold no brief for John C. Calhoun, who argued for slavery as “the greater good,” or Jefferson Davis, the Confederate President.
 But I wouldn’t pull down their statues.
 Instead I’d put up opposite a statue of, say, Frederick Douglass (whose bronze image is on the campus of Hillsdale College).
 The British have this sensible approach in some places.
 In Parliament Square, along with Jan Christian Smuts, there’s now a statue of Nelson Mandela.
 And Mohandas Gandhi is there now, with Winston Churchill—silent testimony to the fact that they ended up admiring each other.

 Why remember Lee?

 Shelby Foote, a literate and readable Civil War historian, offered worthy and fine words on what he called “The Great Compromise,” in place in America at least since the 1913 Gettysburg reunion, and certainly at the final encampment in 1938:

-It consists of Southerners admitting, freely, that it was probably best that the Union wasn’t divided.
+It consists of Southerners admitting, freely, that it was best that the Union wasn’t divided.
 And the North admits, rather freely, that the South fought bravely for a cause in which it believed.
-That is a Great Compromise, and we live with that, and it works for us.
+That is the Great Compromise, and we live with that, and it works for us.
 We are now able to look at the War with some coolness, which we couldn’t do 100 years ago….
 All that’s over now.
 The Great Compromise obtains.